malcomvetter/CSExec/README.md

 This project `csexec` mimicks those steps in native C# with only a minimal amount of `pinvoke` for the remote service installation.
 It's actually surprisingly simple and takes a very minimal amount of code to implement.

 The primary difference between this and `psexec` is that it must determine the .NET runtime on the remote host in order to install the correctly compiled service executable.

+Build in Visual Studio to create .NET 3.5, 4.0, and 4.5 executables for your client preference (Win 7 - Win 10+).